Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 The Hidden Cost Nobody Calculates

-The invisible cost is CEO time spent managing the relationship - and in the offshore model, this overhead is structurally higher than with a European freelancer, for reasons built into the model.
+The invisible cost is CEO time spent managing the relationship - and in the offshore model, this overhead is structurally higher than with a premium managed agency, for reasons built into the task-taker model.

 Weekly Hours